spotflow-io/device-sdk/zephyr/design/metrics/architecture.md

 #### FR-3A: Time Series Cardinality Control (MUST)
 - FR-3A.1: System shall preallocate storage for exactly max_timeseries slots
-- FR-3A.2: When time series pool is full, new dimension combinations shall be rejected with `-ENOSPC` error code
+- FR-3A.2: When time series pool is full, new label combinations shall be rejected with `-ENOSPC` error code
-- FR-3A.3: System shall log error when rejecting dimensions due to full pool
+- FR-3A.3: System shall log error when rejecting labels due to full pool
-- FR-3A.4: Rejected dimension combinations shall not be aggregated or transmitted
+- FR-3A.4: Rejected label combinations shall not be aggregated or transmitted

 **Verification**: Unit tests for cardinality limit enforcement, error logging verification